-The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between two leading health care research groups: the Health Services Research Group based in the Institute of Public Health at the University of Cambridge, and the Health and Healthcare Group based at RAND Europe.
-Together, we form a collective of over twenty researchers from a wide variety of backgrounds, brought together with the common aim of informing policy through evidence-based research on health services, both in the UK and internationally.
-The groups are led by Martin Roland, Professor of Health Services Research at the University of Cambridge and Tom Ling, Senior Research Leader on the Evaluation and Performance Audit team at RAND Europe.
+The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between two leading health care research groups at the Institute of Public Health at the University of Cambridge, and at RAND Europe.
+With over twenty researchers from a wide variety of backgrounds, CCHSR’s objective is to inform policy through evidence-based research on health services.
+The groups are led by Martin Roland, Professor of Health Services Research at the University of Cambridge and Jon Sussex, Chief Economist at RAND Europe.

 About RAND Europe

 RAND Europe is an independent not-for-profit policy research institute and an affiliate of the US-based RAND Corporation.
 Their mission is to help improve policy and decision-making through research and analysis.
 From their base in Cambridge and an office in Brussels, RAND Europe work to inform policymaking across Europe.
 Their interdisciplinary and cross-cutting research covers a range of areas both topical and methodological.
 Clients include European governments and institutions, third sector organisations, academic bodies and private sector firms with a need for quality-assured, impartial research and analysis.

 About the Institute of Public Health